Setting a List of Short-Term Goals

 When you choose a goal and set yourself a time limit, you increase your odds of achieving that goal—otherwise, you may get sidetracked.
 Just setting a specific target for yourself helps to motivate you to put in those extra cold calls during your break, to churn out thank-you notes for every prospect, and to perfect your presentation.
 In each case, your extra efforts move you further along your timeline, and you experience another boost in morale.

 A short-term goal might also be a stepping stone to a larger goal.
-For example, if you want to become chief sales officer, some reasonable short-term goals might be finishing courses in sales management, applying for sales management positions, and finding a career mentor.
+For example, if you want to become a chief sales officer, some reasonable short-term goals might be finishing courses in sales management, applying for sales management positions, and finding a career mentor.
 If your big goal is to become a millionaire within 10 years, your short-term stepping stone might be to shadow your sales team's best performer and apply their strategies to your sales.
 Of course, your short-term goals can also be something unrelated to a larger goal; for example, saving enough money to buy a new car within six months.

 Compiling Your List